hasantezcan/hasantezcan.github.io/menu/contact.md

 title: Contact
 ---

-Feel free to [drop me a line](https://mail.google.com/mail/?view=cm&fs=1&tf=1&to=damian.bogunowicz@gmail.com) anytime or use any of the alternative communication channels linked above.
+Feel free to <a href="mailto: [damian.bogunowicz@gmail.com]?subject= &body= "> drop me a line</a> anytime or use any of the alternative communication channels linked above.